worthyag/SixLove/reports/finalReport.md

   - It also displays the users followers and following.
   - Users are able to toggle between viewing their posts and viewing their achievements / awards.
   - There is also a button that links to the setting page.
+- User page
+    - This is similar to the profile page, however it displays the profiles of users other than the account user.
+    - Users can follow and unfollow other users here.
+- Home page
+    - This is where users can view their stats, such as (but not limited to):
+        - Visualising the number of tennis sessions per month or comparing number forehand lessons to backhand lesson.
+    - Users are able to filter stats based on a variety of things.
 - Tennis page
   - Displays the users tennis schedule, and  whether or not they have a tennis session scheduled for today or not.
   - Tennis sessions are displayed as a card, with notes and a date.